KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 1. The [SmartlockerFilter](https://revertservice.com/10/applockerfltr/) driver that watches the installations and identifies files created by authorized installers
 2. The [AppID](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/applocker/configure-the-application-identity-service) service that verifies the tags.

-These components are used to trust Managed Installers, and track applications which exist in the machine because of a Managed Installer.
+These components are used to trust Managed Installers, and track applications which exist on the machine because of a Managed Installer.
 They can then be used either by AppLocker itself or by App Control to allow or block the execution of Managed Installer managed applications.
 In this case, the following events are of interest:

 |Event ID|Explanation|
 |:-:|-|